RqbMedi/rqbmedi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Mehdi.
-I have been learning, evolving, and growing up in Four Countries on Four Continents.
+I have been learning and evolving in Four Countries on Four Continents.
+I am currently a Ph.D.
+Candidate at Polytechnique Montreal and a Visiting Scholar at Griffith University.

 [comment]: <> (Update: In my beloved country Morocco, I acquired the Value of Believing.
 In Japan, I understood the Value of Hardwork.
 In Canada, I witnessed the Value of Excellence.
 In Australia, I am looking forward to confirming the Value of Consistency.
 I am very grateful to these dear countries :-))